portotype/portotype.com/ideas/2025-03-06-www-message-queue.md

 # Inspiration

 - CoreFlux.org, which provides a MQTT service for IOT.
+- All the message queues sws like RabbitMQ, Apache Kafka, Pub/Sub.
 - UPS, where packages get delivered irrespective of who the sender is, what is inside the package, where the destination is.
 Address, message, send.
 - HTTP, which is a protocol for the web, but this would be like ASYNC HTTP, no matter who is on the other side, even if they're not online, you drop a message.. someone will get it.